Indonesian lawmakers approve Southeast Asia smog-fighting pact

 As the biggest palm oil producer and a major pulp and paper supplier, Indonesia has now formally agreed to prevent and monitor haze pollution, and to cooperate at both the national and regional levels to stop the problem.

-Many plantation firms are listed in neighboring Singapore, but blame the fires on smallholders.
-Green groups have criticized firms for not doing enough to stop haze or the rampant deforestation and destruction of carbon-rich peat lands in Indonesia.
+Many plantation firms are listed in neighbouring Singapore, but blame the fires on smallholders.
+Green groups have criticised firms for not doing enough to stop haze or the rampant deforestation and destruction of carbon-rich peat lands in Indonesia.

 In August, Singapore’s parliament passed a bill proposing fines for companies that cause pollution regardless of whether the companies operate on the island, though it remains to be seen how the law can be enforced.